mabin9527/ATM-project/README.md

 ----------------------------------------
 #### Withdraw

 When the user wants to withdraw the money in their bank account, option 3 is selected.
 The user has to verify their account number and password.
 All the procedures are the same as the lodgement.
 The user can enter the withdrawn amount.
-When the user withdrawn amount is greater than the balance.
+When the user's withdrawn amount is greater than the balance.
 The insufficient balance will be shown on the screen.

 ![Withdraw](readme-assets/withdraw-successful.png)